krosovhik/About-me/README.md

 - 🌱 I’m currently learning **HTML5, CSS, Java, JavaScript, React.js, SQL, Excel,**

-- 👨‍💻 All of my projects are available at [https://github.com/krosovhik](https://github.com/krosovhik)
+- 👨‍💻 All of my projects are available at <a href="https://github.com/krosovhik"> GitHub<a/>

 - 📫 How to reach me <a href="mailto:krosovhiksanya228@gmail.com">krosovhiksanya228@gmail.com<a/>